Alternative Break Trips

-Students will unite to educate the community about preventing the spread of HIV/AIDS and serve individuals infected and affected by HIV and AIDS, and learn how sexual health intersects with homelessness in Pittsburgh, PA by working with the Allies for Health + Wellbeing and the PGH Equality Center.
+Students will unite to educate the community about preventing the spread of HIV/AIDS, serve individuals living with and affected by HIV and AIDS, and learn how sexual health intersects with homelessness in Pittsburgh, PA by working with the Allies for Health + Wellbeing and other local organizations serving LGBTQ+ individuals.

-Currently, over 1 million Americans are infected with HIV.
+Currently, over 1 million Americans are living with HIV.
 One out of five people do not know they are infected, which greatly contributes to the 50,000 new cases every year.
 Historically HIV has disproportionately impacted segments of the LGBTQ community, and that could continue when considering the 40% of homeless youth who identify as LGBTQ.
-During the week of service, the group will work to increase public awareness of HIV/AIDS and educate the community about the importance of taking precautions to avoid spreading these diseases and eliminating the devastating impact of the stigma associated with HIV/AIDS.
+During the week of service, the group will work to increase public awareness of HIV/AIDS and educate the community about the importance of sexual health and diminishing the stigma associated with HIV/AIDS.
 The group will also address the alarming LGBTQ homelessness rate by volunteering with shelters whose mission is to serve that population in Pittsburgh.

 WCU Students participating on this trip will work with Junior Achievement of NYC to engage children in local schools through academic enrichment activities that improve social skill development, self-esteem, and civic engagement.

 Junior Achievement of New York’s mission is to inspire and prepare young people to succeed in a global economy.
 Junior Achievement of NYC is the local affiliate of Junior Achievement USA, the nation’s largest organization dedicated to providing students with work readiness, entrepreneurship, and financial literacy education.
 Participants of this trip will teach lessons in classrooms spanning K-12 students through curriculums, activities, and games.
 Each lesson will focus on exposing children to such life skills as budgeting, teamwork, and communication while learning about their local and national economies.

 Through community gardening and education with the Pennsylvania Horticultural Society (PHS) in Philadelphia, PA, students on this trip will explore connections between areas of poverty and urban food deserts while also working to promote civic empowerment of both trip participants and community members.